Humanistic Adductions

 The dead are orthodox, and your cemetery is the most perfect type

 of a well regulated church.
-No thought, no progress, no heresy there.
+No thought, no progress, no heresy

 Slowly and silently, side by side, the satisfied members peacefully decay.